Cruise ship with COVID-19 infections arrives in New Orleans

 Local news outlets in New Orleans confirmed the Norwegian Breakaway had arrived in the city.
 The ship departed New Orleans on Nov.
-28. The Louisiana Department of Health said in a late Saturday news release that over the past week, the ship made stops in Belize, Honduras and Mexico.
+28. The Louisiana Department of Health said in a late Saturday news release that the ship made stops in Belize, Honduras and Mexico over the past week.

 Norwegian Cruise Line issued a statement that confirmed a “handful of COVID-19 cases among guests and crew.”
 The company said all of the identified cases involved people without symptoms of the illness.